nedga055/flask-rest-boilerplate/README.md

 Initially, it includes the definition of data transfer objects (DTOs) that define the namespaces and models that make up the Rest API.

+## Authentication

+API authentication is imperative to help ensure the security of client/user data in any application.

+To this end, we are using the [flask_jwt_extended](https://flask-jwt-extended.readthedocs.io/en/stable/) package to automatically manage endpoint authentication.

+To authenticate, a user will need to retrieve an `access_token` via an `/authorize` endpoint.
+This endpoint, or any like it, will request user/client credentials and return an `access_token` on successful authentication.

+The user will then provide the `access_token` via the `Authorization` header, prefixed the by the key term `Bearer`, when making any API requests that require authentication.

+Endpoints are deemed to require authentication by adding the `@jwt_required` decorator to individual resource methods.